vinilazzeri/vinilazzeri/README.md

 **`Not a common dev (Android Native Developer & Computational Photography)`**

-***I'm a developer with a strong foundation in computer vision, artificial intelligence, and Android development.
-I specialize in creating innovative solutions from planning and design to implementation, utilizing agile methodologies like Scrum.
-All my projects are built from the ground up, applying my skills in Java and Kotlin to solve real-world problems.
-My passion for continuous learning drives me to explore new technologies and refine my skills, always aiming to promote innovation and excellence in every project I undertake.***
+***I'm a Developer with a strong foundation in computational photography and native Android development.
+Familiar with agile methodologies such as Scrum and using Jira, I seek to apply my experience in industrial projects to stand out and contribute to new challenges.
+My dedication to continuous learning makes me an ideal collaborator to drive innovation and excellence in mobile development teams.***

 <p>
   <a href="https://www.linkedin.com/in/vinicius-lazzeri/" style="text-decoration: none; display: inline-block; margin-right: 20px;">